 What does that mean for you?
 You can make informed, customer-centric decisions faster.

 What is automated sentiment analysis?

-How it works
+How sentiment analysis works

 You can view the percentage breakdown of sentiment via interactive bar charts, showing the percentage of positive, neutral and negative responses for a quick and easy overview of the sentiment breakdown:

 To sum up, sentiment analysis means you can determine exactly how your customers answer your questions by associating attitudes with every single sentence of their responses.
-By creating a sortable and searchable picture of how your customers answer each question, you can get to the bottom of what they really think so you can quickly find the insights you need to deliver a much bigger, clearer picture and make informed decisions, fast.
+By creating a sortable and searchable picture of how your customers answer each question, you can get to the bottom of what they really think so you can quickly find the insights you need to deliver a much bigger, clearer picture and make informed decisions – fast.